Is there such a thing as fighting fair? Absolutely.

 So how do we fight fair?

-Before sitting down to discuss a matter, examine your own heart and ask God what you could have done differently and to help you communicate in a manner that’s honorable before Him.
+Before sitting down to discuss a matter, examine your own heart and ask God what you could have done differently to help you communicate in a manner that’s honorable before Him.
 Prayer will make all the difference!

 Communicate how important it is to discuss the matter and determine a time that works for both of you.
 If you force communication when someone’s heart is not ready, you will miss a great opportunity for resolution.

 It was in our darkest moments that we were the most argumentative.
-However, learning to fight fair not only brought us closer.
-We grew stronger in our marriage and became better equipped to resolve new challenges in a manner that honored God.
+However, learning to fight fair brought us closer, and grew stronger in our marriage as we became better equipped to resolve new challenges in a manner that honored God.

 ~André and Timberley Gray